gnachman/iterm2-website/source/_includes/3.3/documentation-status-bar.md

 ### Auto-Rainbow

-If you have chosen the Minimal theme and the profile's window type is Compact then the **Auto Rainbow** button will be enabled.
-Pressing it assigns text colors to the active components in a pleasing variety of rainbow colors.
+Pressing this buton assigns text colors to the active components in a pleasing variety of rainbow colors.
 No unicorns were harmed in the making of this feature.